itsscb/df/README.md

 To first run the application in your local environment you can use

 ```
-# to (re-)build the app image including migration
+# First: (re-)build the app image including migration
 make backend_build

-# to run the db and the app as docker containers
+# Second: run the db and the app as docker containers
 make backend
 ```